Feast of the Cross: Veneration of the Cross

-Feast Days
+Feast days

 In the Eastern Orthodox Church, on several of the feast days mentioned above, there is a public veneration of the cross.
 It may take place at matins, after the cross is brought out, at the end of the celebration of the Divine Liturgy, or at the end of one of the Little Hours, depending upon the particular feast and local custom.

 The faithful come forward and make two prostrations, make the sign of the cross on themselves, and kiss the feet of Christ on the cross, and then make a third prostration.
 After this, they will often receive a blessing from the priest and bow towards their fellow worshippers on each side of the church (this latter practice is most commonly observed in monasteries).

-At the End of Services
+At the end of services

 At the end of the Divine Liturgy, and at some other services as well, it is customary for the faithful to come forward and venerate the "Blessing Cross" (hand-cross) which is held by the bishop or priest, and to kiss his hand.
 This practice is also called the "Veneration of the Cross", though it does not involve making prostrations.
 The cross which is venerated is small (typically 10–16 inches).
 This cross is usually metal, often gold or gold-plated, and can be enameled or decorated with jewels.
 The figure of Jesus on the Cross (the soma) is usually engraved, enameled, or painted on the cross, rather than being a separate three-dimensional figure as is found on a crucifix.
-This is due to the Orthodox practice of using icons rather than statues in church.